floresam/node-red-workshop/lab1.md

 8. Click on the debug tab in the information pane to see what was received by the debug node.
 ![Debug pane](./images/debug-pane.png)
 ![Debug data](./images/debug-inject.png)
 9. Configure the debug node to show the entire message.
 To open a node's configuration, double click on the node.
-Set the debug node's output property to "complete message object".
+Set the debug node's output property to "complete message object" then click the red Done button.
 ![Debug node config](./images/debug-node-config.png)
 10. Deploy the updated flow by clicking on the red Deploy button.
 ![Deploy button](./images/deploy-button.png)
 11. Click on the inject node to send data.
 ![Inject Node click](./images/click-inject-node.png)
 12. Look at the whole message object now displayed in the debug pane.
 ![Debug data](./images/debug-inject-wholemsg.png)
 13. Add a function node to your flow.
 The function node is under the function category.
 ![Function node](./images/change-node-palette.png)